I believe everyone has something special to contribute to the world…

 It saddens me to think of all the people out there playing small out of fear of disapproval, rejection, or being labeled as ‘selfish’.
 I’ve lived in that space, and I wouldn’t wish it on my worst enemy.
 Ultimately, it doesn’t just hurt you – it impacts those around you, too.

-I’m pretty good at spotting people’s strengths and helping them get clarity and confidence about who they are, key steps on the path of building a life that actually works for them.
+Turns out that I’m pretty good at spotting people’s strengths and helping them get clarity and confidence about who they are, key steps on the path of building a life that actually works for them.
 Since 2002, I’ve helped hundreds of people through my work as a psychotherapist and coach.
-By 2022, I intend to provide coaching and therapy to hundreds more more so they, too, can find, embrace, and unleash their strengths into a world that is in desperate need of them.
+By 2022, I intend to provide coaching and therapy to hundreds more so they, too, can find, embrace, and unleash their strengths into a world that is in desperate need of them.

 Not your typical therapist